-2022 BUSINESS HIGHLIGHTS SUPPORTING COMPENSATION DECISIONS
+2023 BUSINESS HIGHLIGHTS SUPPORTING COMPENSATION DECISIONS:

-Business accomplishments for the year ended December 31, 2022 that were considered in compensation decisions included the following:
+Business accomplishments for the year ended December 31, 2023 included the following highlights:

-^ ^ ^ \$\$\$ FFO Per Share Growth FFO per diluted share of \$6.32 representing growth of 13.5% over 2021 driven by improved occupancy, increasing rents, strategic acquisitions, new projects coming on line, and strong balance sheet management Record Leasing Activity Signed 475 new and renewal comparable space leases covering ≈ 2 million square feet of space and more than \$74 million of year 1 revenue Significant Occupancy Improvement Achieved commercial occupancy of 92.8%, an increase of more than 3.3% over the lowest level of occupancy experienced in more than 15 years resulting from high level of COVID related tenant failures \$ Productive Capital Recycling Raised \$136M through sale of non-strategic, slow growing assets and invested \$526M into more productive, higher yielding, faster growing operating assets with potential for additional value creation 55th Year of Dividend Increases Raised the dividend on our common shares for the 55th consecutive year, a record in the REIT industry, representing a compound annual growth rate of 7% over that 55-year period Sustainability Achieved ≈ 22% decrease in Scope 1 and 2 GHG emissions through 2021 versus 2019 baseline in alignment with our 2030 GHG reduction target set in accordance with the Science-Based Target initiative
+↑↑↑ \$ \$\$ FFO Per Share Growth FFO per diluted share of \$6.55 representing growth of 3.6% over 2022 driven by record levels of total revenue, positive impacts from capital investment, and overall continued strength in the broader retail real estate market Strong Leasing Activity Signed new and renewal comparable space leases covering more than 2 million square feet of space and \$74.5 million of year 1 revenue \$ Productive Capital Investments Investments in existing assets such as Pike & Rose, Darien Commons, Mercer on One and Escondido producing significant year over year growth 56th Year of Dividend Increases Raised the dividend on our common shares for the 56th consecutive year, a record in the REIT industry, representing a compound annual growth rate of 7% over that 56-year period Sustainability Achieved ≈ 32% decrease in Scope 1 and 2 GHG emissions through 2022 versus 2019 baseline in alignment with our 2030 GHG reduction target set in accordance with the Science-Based Target initiative

-- \ FFO per diluted share ("FFO per share") is a non-GAAP financial measure that we consider significant in our business.
-See Appendix A for a reconciliation of FFO per share to net income. - \\ See pages 3 4 for more information on sustainability initiatives and achievements.
+\ FFO per diluted share ("FFO per share") is a non-GAAP financial measure that we consider significant in our business.
+See Appendix A for a reconciliation of FFO per share to net income.